In-School Vocabulary Parades

 VOCABULARY PARADES in your CLASSROOM or ENTIRE SCHOOL!

 What is a Vocabulary Parade?

 In the book, Miss Alaineus, A Vocabulary Disaster, our heroine, Sage, enters her school’s 10th Annual Vocabulary Parade where students design a costume for a school parade.
 The costume describes a vocabulary word they have selected or been assigned by a teacher.

 Join the thousands of schools who have implemented this project, now completely re-formatted for online classrooms!
-First, hear author / illustrator Debra Frasier read the book, then select from a wide range of activities in the Google Drive folder.
+First, hear author / illustrator Debra Frasier read the book, then select from a wide range of activities from the Vocabulary Parades Downloads page.

 Boost vocabulary retention while creating at home!